-In June 2018, the FASB issued ASU No. 2018-08, Not-for-Profit Entities - Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
+Additionally, ThedaCare adopted FASB ASU 2018-08, Not-for-Profit Entities - Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
 This ASU provides a more robust framework to determine when a transaction should be accounted for as a contribution or as an exchange transaction and provides additional guidance about how to determine whether a contribution is conditional.
-This ASU is effective January 1, 2019, and ThedaCare is evaluating the effect of this ASU on its consolidated financial statements.
+The adoptions of this accounting standard did not have an impact on ThedaCare's financial position or change in net assets and has been applied retrospectively to all periods presented.